 Take this opportunity to introduce new purpose and excitement into your organization.
 Prepare to relate your collection’s compelling vision to stakeholders and discuss long-term goals and strategies with administrators.

-The “Strategic Planning for Biodiversity Collections” course will meet 8 times on Fridays at 3:00–4:00 PM Eastern Time during the period October 7–December 9, 2022 (see syllabus link below for details, including exact dates).
+The “Strategic Planning for Biodiversity Collections” online course will meet 8 times on Fridays at 3:00–4:00 PM Eastern Time during the period September 22 to December 15, 2023 (see the summary syllabus for details and exact dates).
 We anticipate that the course will require approximately 5 hours of work per week, including the 1 hour in-class.
 The goal is to produce a short (5–10 pages) strategic plan for each represented collection.
 Each plan will address vision, mission, values, stakeholders, strategies, goals, objectives, evaluation, and sustainability, among other things.
 The process is at least as valuable as the product, and you might find that the exercises benefit your collection in unexpected ways.

 The course will be capped to ensure adequate opportunities to participate in discussions.
 We are looking for creative, committed participants who can help us to continue building momentum for this as an annual event.
 If multiple individuals from a collection are interested in participating in the course, we ask that one formally apply and the others participate in the out-of-class exercises and brainstorming sessions.

 There is no charge for participation in the course.
 We invite anyone affiliated with a collection from anywhere in the world to apply to participate, but we do note that the course is taught in English.
-Please note that the course is focused on strategic planning, rather than teaching collecting, curation, or data mobilization skills.
-Meetings are recorded to benefit class participants who wish to review content asynchronously.
+Please note that the course is focused on strategic planning, and not on teaching collecting, curation, or data mobilization skills.
+Class meetings will be recorded to benefit class participants who wish to review content asynchronously.

 A summary syllabus for the course is available here.